-The following table sets forth information as of , 2023 with respect to the ownership of our common stock of: (i) each of our directors and director nominees; (ii) each named executive officer; (iii) each person who is known by us to the beneficial owner of more than 5% of the outstanding shares of common stock; and (iv) all directors, director nominees and current executive officers as a group.
+The following table sets forth information as of October 27, 2023 with respect to the ownership of our common stock of: (i) each of our directors and director nominees; (ii) each named executive officer; (iii) each person who is known by us to the beneficial owner of more than 5% of the outstanding shares of common stock; and (iv) all directors, director nominees and current executive officers as a group.

-Shares of common stock that a person has the right to acquire or will have the right to acquire within 60 days of , 2023 are considered beneficially owned by such person.
+Shares of common stock that a person has the right to acquire or will have the right to acquire within 60 days of October 27, 2023 are considered beneficially owned by such person.
 Such shares are deemed outstanding for calculating the percentage of outstanding shares of the person holding such right, but are not deemed outstanding for calculating the percentage of any other person.
 To our knowledge, except as indicated in the footnotes to this table or as provided by applicable community property laws, the persons named in the table have sole investment and voting power with respect to the shares of common stock indicated.

-On January 2, 2021, the company issued 100 shares of common stock, par value \$0.01 per share, to the sole stockholder, GOHO, LLP.
-On April 12, 2021, the Company declared a stock dividend increasing the GOHO, LLP total to 8,000,000 shares of common stock, par value \$0.01 per share.
+On January 2, 2021, the company issued 100 shares of common stock, par value \$0.01 per share, to the sole stockholder, GOHO, LLC.
+On April 12, 2021, the Company declared a stock dividend increasing the GOHO, LLC total to 8,000,000 shares of common stock, par value \$0.01 per share.
 Such issuances were exempt from registration under 4(a)(2) of the Securities Act of 1933, as amended, and Regulation D promulgated thereunder.
+The data in the table below gives effect to the 2.7386-for-1 stock split of our common stock, which was effected on October 23, 2023.